 Q. What type of POIs do you show in a search?

 A Destination is a type of Point of Interest for mariners.
 Ports, marinas, anchorages, yacht clubs, public docks, ramps, fuel pumps etc.are the typical examples of boat cruising Destinations you will find on sQuidd.io.
 Each Destination has its own page.
 Destination pages are meant to provide mariners with a sense of how busy, well served and overall attractive a particular Destination is (through pictures and member-provided comments) as well as practical information, such as phone numbers or tips from other meriners.

-Q. Do you show Destinations worldwide?
+Q. Do you show POIs worldwide?

 Q. The address, location or other data of a Destination is outdated or incorrect.
 Can I fix it?

 Yes.
 If you are a registered user, you can click on the Edit POI button in he Destination page.
 This will allow you to add or update address, phone numbers, introductory message and other POI information, as well as reassign the Destination to the correct coordinates by simply pointing and clicking on the map.
 All the changes you make are reported in the User Feed section of that POI.

 Q. You are not showing my favorite marina, anchorage or other sailing place.
 Can I add it myself?